 Do you really know your customers?
-Do you have an accurate, efficient way to verify their identities before granting them access to your products, services and systems architecture?
-How much is it costing you to achieve that?
+Do you have an accurate, efficient way to verify their identities before granting them access to your products, services, and systems architecture?
+How much does it cost you to achieve that?

 The expansion of digital economies and the evolution of cyber security threats make these questions more important than ever.
-Here, we’re going to discuss the meaning of KYC and its importance.
-We’ll also consider 6 ways to better-know your customer identity as a means of protecting your interests, and those of your customers.
+Here, we will discuss the meaning of KYC and its importance.
+We’ll also consider 6 ways to better know your customer identity to protect your interests and those of your customers.

-Know Your Customer (KYC), also called Know Your Client, is a set of regulatory standards to which investments and financial services, businesses and organizations are held accountable.
+Know Your Customer (KYC), also called Know Your Client, is a set of regulatory standards to which investments, financial services, businesses, and organizations are held accountable.

 The purpose of KYC standards is, first and foremost, to identify and verify the client and customer identity, plus their financial and fraud-risk profiles.

-KYC verification starts from the moment users, customers and clients attempt to open an account for performing any financial transactions.
+KYC verification starts from the moment users, customers, and clients attempt to open an account to perform any financial transactions.

 After initial KYC verification, re-verification can also apply at specific points in the customer journey as part of the KYC-regulated entity’s identity management processes.

-This re-verification process ensures that attempted use of the originally-verified account and user identity remain consistent with the identity of the originally-verified user.
+This re-verification process ensures that the attempted use of the originally-verified account and user identity remains consistent with the identity of the originally-verified user.

-It also prevents cybercriminals and other bad actors from accessing and compromising customer accounts for fraud and data-theft purposes.
+It also prevents cybercriminals and other bad actors from accessing and compromising customer accounts for fraud and data theft.